Brazilian Senator shot amid tumult of striking police force

 At the protest, Gomes was seen with a bullhorn.
 “You have five minutes to leave.
 Not one more,” he warned from behind the metal barricade that separated his group from the masked officers.

+One man standing amid the protesters could be heard yelling at him: “You don't have the authority to do this!” before a brief physical altercation.

-Minutes later, Gomes attempted to ram the backhoe through the barricade and was hit by a bullet in the chest.
+Minutes later, Gomes attempted to ram the backhoe through the barricade and was hit by two bullets.

 An unknown number of officers began a strike Tuesday, dissatisfied with the negotiations with the state to raise their pay.
 In Brazil, the military police are in charge of patrolling the streets, among other duties, and it is illegal for them to strike.